oxgl/c4k/README.md

-# k4j
+# c4k

-Kotlin crawling library.
+Kotlin crawling library (Crawler for Kotlin).
 This is (not only) a web crawling library for kotlin.
 It's still in development and testing phase, so do not use it in production system.